EuroLinux/raspberry-pi-build/README.md

 ## Thanks
 These images were based on the contributions and work made by the following people:

-- [Pablo Greco](https://github.com/psgreco) for his work on packing RPI kernel for Enterprise Linuxes
+- [Pablo Greco](https://github.com/psgreco) - his work on packing RPI kernel for Enterprise Linuxes
-- [Mark Verlinde](https://github.com/markVnl) for his work with `appliance-tools` that were great references
+- [Mark Verlinde](https://github.com/markVnl) - his work with `appliance-tools` that were great references
-- [Fabian Arrotin](https://github.com/arrfab) for his script resizing the partition
+- [Fabian Arrotin](https://github.com/arrfab) - his script resizing the partition
-- [AlmaLinux](https://github.com/AlmaLinux/raspberry-pi) for their kickstarts that were template for ours
+- [AlmaLinux](https://github.com/AlmaLinux/raspberry-pi) - AlmaLinux kickstarts that were template for ours